pifroggi/vs_deepdeinterlace/README.md

     clip = vs_deepdeinterlace.DeF(clip, tff=True, taa=False, device='cuda')

 __*clip*__
 Interlaced clip.
-The clip is expected to not be seperated into fields, but interweaved.
+Not be seperated into fields.

 __*tff*__
 Top-Field-First.
 Set to False to use Bottom-Field-First.